Rahul5733/pubsub-publisher/README.md

  to run locally, just uncomment the code line in [publisher.py](src/publisher.py):

  `os.environ["GOOGLE_APPLICATION_CREDENTIALS"] = credentials_path`

+ (if not working, login using 'gcloud auth application-default login' once to change the file 'application_default_credentials.json' in your gcloud folder and comment out the line above)

  to run it in the cloud, comment it out: